UTSA vs. North Texas NCAA Football Odds, Plays and Insights | November 27, 2021

 - North Texas' games this year have hit the over in 30% of its opportunities (three times in 10 games with a set point total).

-- North Texas is 5-2 against the spread and 4-4 overall when the team piles up over 336.0 yards.
+- When North Texas churns out over 336 yards, the team is 5-2 against the spread and 4-4 overall.

-- This year the Mean Green have 14 turnovers, seven fewer than the Roadrunners have takeaways (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.